xd009642/xd009642.github.io/_posts/2026-XX-XX-delta-cmd-running-on-workspace-subsets.markdown

 always want to test i.e. when things might break because of stuff not in the package workspace.
 I haven't made any effort to remove conflicts in that case.
 There's also probably stuff with propagating environment to the process which is easy enough to do but I don't have a need for it.

+Another thing would be applying this to multiple commits or between branches.
+I'll likely look into that the first moment I feel a need for it myself - I don't see it being too much extra just maybe a bit of faff.

 Overall, I've made something that works on my projects and I don't have a strong motiviation to make into a more general project for a wider community.
 I have a feeling this is solved by other